var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 Until 2014-15 allowable medical expenses must relate to an illness or operation paid to legally qualified doctors, nurses or chemists and public or private hospitals.

 In general, expenses for cosmetic operations are excluded.
-Cosmetic operations are those for a Medicare benefit is not payable, or
+Cosmetic operations are those for a Medicare benefit is not payable, or dental services which are solely cosmetic.

 Medical expenses paid while travelling overseas are included.